SB 1332

 More Bills In This Topic

-An Act providing for a temporary prohibition on artificial intelligence chatbots in children's toys; and imposing penalties.
+An Act providing for safety regarding artificial intelligence in companionship applications; and imposing a penalty.

 in_committee • House